KarthickSuresh09/Ansible/Ansible Installation & Configuration.md

 copy the public key id_rsa.pub content from the controller and copy it inside authorized_keys

+STEP-4

-STEP4- Form controller server verify that ssh connection between controller and host is getting established: ssh <private IP of host>
+Form controller server verify that ssh connection between controller and host is getting established:

+ssh <private IP of host>

 STEP-5

-update inventory file create a host group and add host IPs to the group
+update the default ansible inventory file create a host group and add host IPs to the group

 cd /etc/ansible